jbatarse1/Loan_Qualifier/Starter_Code/loan_qualifier_app/README.md

 '''python app.py'''

 This will initialize the application and prompt for location of the '''daily_rate_sheet'''.
-Enter the relative or absolute path to this file and press enter.
+Enter the relative (./data/daily_rate_sheet.csv) or absolute path to this file and press enter.

-Then, the User will be asked to input these variables: credit score, monthly income, monthly debt, desired loan amount and value of home.
+Then, the User will be asked to input these variables: credit score, monthly debt, monthly income, desired loan amount and value of home.

 After these variable inputs are entered, the application will calculate the debt-to-income and loan-to-value ratio.
 It will also filter the banks criteria and return available loans that qualify.